Hawaii First-Time Home Buyer: 2024 Programs and Grants

 East Honolulu first-time home buyers

-The median listing price for homes in East Honolulu was $1.8 million in February 2024.
-That shot up 34.5% year-over-year, according to Realtor.com.
+The median listing price for homes in East Honolulu was $1.5 million in September 2024.
+That fell 4.8% year-over-year, according to Realtor.com.

 At those home prices, making a down payment in East Honolulu might cost: